barracksiot/barracks-cli/README.md

 ```
 ### Barracks V2 support

-You can easily enable the CLI to use experimentals features of the new version of Barracks.
+Enable the V2 flag to access new features of Barracks.
 To do so, just enable the V2 flag :
 ```{r, engine='bash', count_lines}
 $ export BARRACKS_ENABLE_V2=1